bgd-labs/aave-delivery-infrastructure/docs/overview.md

 - **RETRY_ROLE**: the holders of this role can call the methods `retryTransaction` and `retryEnvelope` on CrossChainController (Forwarder).
 - **DEFAULT_ADMIN_ROLE**: the holder of this role can grant roles, and change the Guardian of CrossChainController by calling `updateGuardian` method.

+The audit report by Certora can be found [here](../security/certora/reports/Granular-Guardian-Access-Control.pdf)

 ### Contracts

 - [EmergencyRegistry](../src/contracts/emergency/EmergencyRegistry.sol): contract containing the registry of the emergency